zng-ui/zng/TODO/_current.md

         - Using both delay and this flag a fade-out effect can be easily implemented just by setting properties with `#[easing(..)]` an a `when` condition.

-* Review Dip units used in computed values.
-    - Things like `MOUSE.position` are pretty useless without the scale_factor.
-    - Real problem is having to retrieve the scale factor?

 * Parallel info updates.
     - How to share the `&mut WidgetInfoBuilder`?
     - No `UiNodeList::info_all`?